andersnas/nodecat/README.md

 # NodeCat
 A port of Akamais Edgeworker CAT implementation (https://github.com/akamai/edgeworkers-examples/tree/master/delivery/media/cat) to NodeJS.

-Not all claims are supported.

-# NodeCat Service
+## NodeCat Service

 Provides a backend with endpoint to create and verify common access tokens.

+### Limitations
+- Not all claims are supported.
+- createToken only support HS256 keys

 ## Docker